oconnor663/jacko.io/posts/async_futures.md

 [perf]: https://github.com/oconnor663/jacko.io/blob/master/posts/async_playground/perf_stat.sh

-We want to invoke the `Waker` later, when it's actually time to wake up.
-One way to do that is to spawn a thread to call `thread::sleep` and then `wake`.
-If we do [that in every call to `poll`][same_crash], we'll run into the same too-many-threads crash from the introduction.
-We can work around that by [spawning a shared thread and and using a channel to send `Waker`s to it][shared_thread].
-That would actually be a viable implementation, but there's something unsatisfying about it.
-The main thread of our program is already going to spend most of its time sleeping.
+What we really want is to invoke the `Waker` later, when it's actually time to wake up, but we can't use `thread::sleep` in `poll`.
+One thing we could do is spawn another thread to `thread::sleep` for us and then call `wake`.[^send] If we [did that in every call to `poll`][same_crash], we'd run into the same too-many-threads crash from the introduction.
+But we could work around that by [spawning a shared thread and and using a channel to send `Waker`s to it][shared_thread].
+That's actually a viable implementation, but there's something unsatisfying about it.
+The main thread of our program is already spending most of its time sleeping.
 Why do we need two sleeping threads?
-Why doesn't Tokio give us a way to tell the main thread to wake up at a specific time?
+Why isn't there a way to tell our main thread to wake up at a specific time?

+[^send]: Note that `Waker` is `Send`, so this is allowed.

-Well to be fair, it does give us a way, that's what `tokio::time::sleep` is.
-But if we really want to write our own `sleep`, and we don't want to spawn an extra thread to make it work, then we also need to write our own `main`.
+Well to be fair, there is a way, that's what `tokio::time::sleep` is.
+But if we really want to write our own `sleep`, and we don't want to spawn an extra thread to make it work, then it turns out we also need to write our own `main`.

 [same_crash]: playground://async_playground/sleep_many_threads.rs
 [shared_thread]: playground://async_playground/sleep_one_thread.rs

 ## Main

-To call `poll` from `main`, we need a `Context` to pass in.
+To call `poll` from `main`, we'll need a `Context` to pass in.
 We can make one with [`Context::from_waker`], which means we need a `Waker`.
-There are a few different ways to make a `Waker`,[^make_a_waker] but since a busy loop doesn't need it to do anything, we can use a helper function called [`noop_waker`].[^noop] Once we've got a `Context`, we can call `poll` in a
+There are a few different ways to make one,[^make_a_waker] but since a busy loop doesn't need it to do anything, we can use a helper function called [`noop_waker`].[^noop] Once we've built a `Context`, we can call `poll` in a loop:
-loop:

 [`Context::from_waker`]: https://doc.rust-lang.org/std/task/struct.Context.html#method.from_waker
 [`noop_waker`]: https://docs.rs/futures/latest/futures/task/fn.noop_waker.html